krishaamer/green-filter-research/research/literature/sustainability.md

 #### SDGs {#sdgs}

--   SDGs need to discussed in their totallity Popkova et al. (2022).
+-   SDGs need to discussed in their totality Popkova et al. (2022).

 #### Planetary Boundaries {#planetary-boundaries-1}